Attached Support Processor: History

 Later IBM allowed a single support processor to control multiple main processors and added support for Local ASP (LASP), in which the same processor serves as both a local and a main.
 These capabilities are standard in the final ASP version, version 3, as is support for OS/VS2 (SVS).

 With the introduction of MVS for System/370 IBM rewrote and renamed ASP as Job Entry Subsystem 3 (JES3) and it is still in use as of 2015.

+Features

+ASP has several features that either replace features of the underlying OS, are new or are needed for its own housekeeping.

+Multifunction monitor (MFM))

+The Multifunction monitor (MFM) multiplexes parallel functions under a single Task Control Block (TCB).
+The functions must use ASP macros rather than similar OS macros.